aspose-total/Aspose.Total-Products/total/en/python-net/conversion/excel-to-wordml/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert Excel to WordML</h2>

+Converting Excel to WordML is a common requirement for many Python developers.
+WordML is a markup language used to create documents in Microsoft Word.
+It is a powerful and versatile format that allows developers to create complex documents with a wide range of formatting options.
+By converting Excel to WordML, developers can easily create documents that are compatible with Microsoft Word and can be easily shared with other users.

+<h2>How Aspose.Total Helps for Excel to WordML Conversion</h2>
-For a Python developer, who is trying to add a EXCEL to WORDML conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including EXCEL and WORDML files.

-It's mainly in two steps.
-Firstly use [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/) API to convert EXCEL file to HTML.
-After that by using Word Python API [Aspose.Words for Python via .NET](https://products.aspose.com/words/python-net/), save the created HTML into desired Microsoft Word format.
+Aspose.Total for Python via .NET is a comprehensive suite of APIs that can help developers automate the process of converting Excel to WordML.
+It is a full package of various APIs dealing with different file formats, including EXCEL and WORDML files.
+The process of conversion is mainly in two steps.
+Firstly, Aspose.Cells for Python via .NET API is used to convert the EXCEL file to HTML.
+After that, Aspose.Words for Python via .NET API is used to save the created HTML into the desired Microsoft Word format.
+This process is simple and efficient, and can help developers quickly and easily convert Excel to WordML.

 {{% /blocks/products/pf/feature-page-summary %}}